The best fashion and beauty deals to shop this Black Friday

 We have it on good authority that this European brand’s minimalist-cool pieces will bless customers with 25% off purchases of $200 or more through November 29, with 30% off sale items on November 30.

+Get a new bag and save 20% sitewide at Dagne Dover using code SHINEBRIGHT.

-Take 25% off select Nike, Adidas, Champion, NFL and NCAA products, 30% off The North Face, and savings on much more across Dick’s Sporting Goods.
+Take 25% off select Nike, Adidas, Champion, NFL and NCAA products, get 30% off The North Face and score savings on much more across Dick’s Sporting Goods.

 When you sign up for Kate Hudson’s Fabletics flexible membership program, every item is 70% off.